Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives

 { \textbf{Acknowledgement}.
 Nearly all the proofs make use of noncommutative motives and I thank Theo Raedschelders for his explanations in this respect and notes on literature.
 I also like to thank Marcello Bernardara for useful comments.
-Then I am grateful to the referee for careful reading and his helpful comments which helped to improve the paper.
-Finally, I would like to thank the Heinrich Heine University for financial support via the SFF-grant.\\
+I would like to thank the Heinrich Heine University for financial support via the SFF-grant.}\\

 { \textbf{Conventions}.
-Throughout this work $k$ denotes an arbitrary ground field and $k^s$ and $\bar{k}$ a separable respectively algebraic closure.
+Throughout this work $k$ denotes an arbitrary ground field and $k^s$ and $\bar{k}$ a separable respectively algebraic closure.}